tensorstone/VAE_Ising-Model/README.md

 ### Math perspective
 ![image](https://github.com/tensorstone/VAE_Ising-Model/blob/master/NetVisualize.png)

-Here the KL-Divergence(KL-term for short) constrain the mapping process from the initial distribution to a standard Normal Distribution
+Here the KL-Divergence(KL-term for short) constrain the mapping process of each T from the initial distribution to a standard Normal Distribution, and the Binary_ term means binary_crossentropy.

+Different configurations in each T map to different mu and sigma, then sample a new point from this normal distribution.
+The first figure in this part shows that the hidden variable is approximately an uniform distribution.
+The reason is our Ts are continous, so that the configurations of near Ts are hard to be separated.(Many Gauss distributions consist of a uniform distribution)

+We sample hidden variables near z_mean.
+To reproduce the initial configuration at high accuracy, we must separate different T's z_mean_Ts.
+Here the Binary_ loss plays its role.

+In this framework, the loss function lead to a result of the separation of the experimental samples at various temperatures.
+But if the aim is reproduce a fake but true figure, we shall use other loss functions.